gmweinberg/pymnash/docs/game_methods.rst

         profile =  [{0: 0.911437827766148, 1: 0.0885621722338523}, {0: 0.911437827766148, 1: 0.0885621722338523}, {0: 0.911437827766148, 1: 0.0885621722338523}]
         print(stag.is_nash(profile))

 Should print True.
-The pitfalls of ploating-point math may occasionally lead to this function giving the wrong answer.
+The pitfalls of floating-point math may occasionally lead to this function giving the wrong answer.

 iesds(self)
 -----------